 During the first half of 2012, the muted improvement in US economic conditions continued.
-In the second quarter, GDP growth was 1.5% annualised, while consumer spending growth remained moderate.
-Serious threats to economic growth remain, including high energy costs, uncertainty in the housing market and unemployment levels, which declined from the end of 2011 but remained high at 8.2% page 134.
-At 30 June 2012, first lien residential mortgage lending balances were US\$51bn, a decline of 3% compared with the end of 2011.
+In the second quarter, GDP growth was revised down to 1.9%, while consumer spending growth remained moderate.
+Serious threats to economic growth remain, including high energy costs, uncertainty in the housing market and unemployment levels, which declined from the end of 2011 but remained high at 8.2%